alexjustesen/custom-untappd-feeds/README.md

 * Rewrite to transient handling for cached API calls
 * Bumped min WP version to v4.4 to support longer transient names
 * UI improvement to the widget header
+* Load Font Awesome from their CDN to reduce plugin size
 * Updated version references

 #### v2018.11 - November 15th, 2018